the-full-stack/fsdl-text-recognizer/README.md

 Ideas for things to try:
 - Augment dataset to get highest performance
-- Pre-train on EMnistLines and then fine-tune on IAM
+- Pre-train on EmnistLines and then fine-tune on IAM
 - More general encoder-decoder architecture (teacher training)
+- Experiment with hyperparams

 ## Lab 6 (30 min)